braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/in-app_messaging/integration.md

 channel: in-app messages
 page_order: 0
 page_type: reference
-description: "This article includes resources on integrating and customizing in-app messages via the Braze SDK."
+description: "This article includes resources on in-app message types and message behavior for your web application."

 ---